crollins18/dev/cybersecurity-containerlabs/command-control/dns-tunneling/README.md

 └─$ docker ps
 CONTAINER ID   IMAGE                   COMMAND                  CREATED         STATUS                   PORTS                                   NAMES
 0ee611e570ce   workstation:latest      "python3"                7 minutes ago   Up 7 minutes                                                     clab-dns-tunneling-workstation-1
-832341f0a80c   dns_server:latest       "python3"                7 minutes ago   Up 7 minutes (healthy)   0.0.0.0:5053->53/tcp, :::5053->53/tcp   clab-dns-tunneling-dns_server
+832341f0a80c   dns-server:latest       "python3"                7 minutes ago   Up 7 minutes (healthy)   0.0.0.0:5053->53/tcp, :::5053->53/tcp   clab-dns-tunneling-dns-server
 90e74c8e13ce   ghcr.io/nokia/srlinux   "/tini -- fixuid -q …"   7 minutes ago   Up 7 minutes                                                     clab-dns-tunneling-home-router
 62036128be3f   ghcr.io/nokia/srlinux   "/tini -- fixuid -q …"   7 minutes ago   Up 7 minutes                                                     clab-dns-tunneling-company-router
 ```
-Notice that we have 4 (four) containers with names `clab-dns-tunneling-company-router`, `clab-dns-tunneling-dns_server`, `clab-dns-tunneling-home-router`, and `clab-dns-tunneling-workstation-1`
+Notice that we have 4 (four) containers with names `clab-dns-tunneling-company-router`, `clab-dns-tunneling-dns-server`, `clab-dns-tunneling-home-router`, and `clab-dns-tunneling-workstation-1`

 The network topology can be visualized as such.
 We can think of an attacker who setups up the (malicious) DNS server on their home network.
 To reach the internet, the DNS server is connected to their home router.
 The link between the home router and the company router represents the logical connection these two routers would have provided by the internet.